 The Social Trade Organisation (formerly Strohalm Foundation) devises theories about money and experiments with alternative forms of money to improve the living conditions of people.
-Their best book is Poor Because of Money, written by Henk van Arkel and Camilo Ramada.
+One of their best books is Poor Because of Money, written by Henk van Arkel and Camilo Ramada.
 The book was originally published in Dutch and was named Arm door Geld.
 It is a quest for a better form of money that serves not only the rich but everybody.
-The idea that a better future is possible never left me.

-Poor Because of Money became the starting point for the theory of the Natural Financial System.
-During extensive discussions on the Dutch message board for investors IEX.nl between 2001 and 2008, a number of shortcomings in theories of Strohalm were detected and resolved, resulting in a monetary system that is more efficient than the current usury financial system.
+Poor Because of Money became the starting point for the theory of the Natural Money.
+During extensive discussions on the Dutch message board for investors IEX.nl between 2001 and 2008, a number of issues were detected and consequently addressed, resulting in a monetary system that may be more efficient than the current interest based financial system.

 Poor Because of Money is the result of the thinking and experimenting of the Strohalm Foundation.
 This document is an abstract of the book.
-The italic texts are additions based on other insights and recent developments.
-The book Poor Because of Money already contains many of the elements of Natural Money, and no other book has been more important for its development.
+Poor Because of Money contains some elements of the theory of Natural Money.
+No other book has been more important for its development.
 Another book of the Strohalm Foundation is Money and its Alternatives written by Henk van Arkel and Guus Peterse.

 Our world is without destiny

 People take their destiny in their own hands